toneburst/bline/README.md

 - Preset system
 - MIDI file export

-This is a personal project, and I'm a hobbyist programmer, so no guarantees all (or indeed *any*) of these additionals will be implemented.
+This is a personal project, and I'm a hobbyist programmer, so no guarantees all (or indeed *any*) of these additional features will be implemented.